 Linear Regression Trading Basics

 Linear regression analysis is statistical model for evaluating and understanding a set of data points.
-Its foundation is based on a normal distribution within the bell curve, and measured using standard deviation.
+It can be a very versatile tool that can be used for many trading strategies from swing trading, breakout trading, momentum trading, as an overbought and oversold indicator and many more.
+Linear regression’s foundation is based on a normal distribution within the bell curve, and measured using standard deviation.
 The bulk of the data points occur within the central part of the bell curve, or what is considered the normal occurrences.
-Those data points that lye outside the normal distribution are considered to be skewed or abnormal.
+Those data points that lay outside the normal distribution are considered to be skewed or abnormal.

 Below you can see the linear regression indicator plotted on a price chart.